Acceptance-Based Behavior Therapy

 Show answer

 ABBT was developed specifically for generalized anxiety disorder and integrates more explicitly with traditional behavioral therapy techniques and the GAD literature.
-While ACT is transdiagnostic and emphasizes psychological flexibility through six core processes, ABBT has a tighter focus on the mechanisms specific to worry and GAD — particularly the role of experiential avoidance in maintaining anxiety.
+While ACT is transdiagnostic and emphasizes psychological flexibility through six core processes, ABBT has a tighter focus on the mechanisms specific to worry and GAD, particularly the role of experiential avoidance in maintaining anxiety.
 Both share mindfulness and acceptance foundations, but ABBT has its own RCT evidence base and protocol.
-Roemer and Orsillo were working independently from Hayes's ACT group.
+Roemer and Orsillo were a separate research group rather than part of Hayes's, but ABBT draws on ACT openly; it is not a case of two labs arriving at the same place without contact.

 Sources